Biochemistry and Molecular Biology Concentration

 Journal Club (BCH 6936)

-• After completing the courses required in the Fall semester of the first year, a total of 12 credits of graduate courses at the 6000 level and above must be taken.
+• Formal coursework: After completing the courses required in the Fall semester of the first year, a total of 12 credits of graduate courses at the 6000 level and above must be taken.

 • Typically, 6 of those 12 credits are taken in the Spring semester of the first year, and the remaining 6 credits are taken in the second year.

-• At least 4 of the 12 credits must be BMB Advanced Courses (BCH prefix), and at least 3 credits must be from another concentration.
+• To promote interdisciplinary training, at least 4 of the 12 credits must be BMB Advanced Courses (BCH prefix), and at least 3 credits must be from another concentration.

 Examples of Individual Curriculum Tracks